-On April 25, 2003, the ISO filed proposed Amendment No. 51 to the ISO Tariff.5 Therein, the ISO explained that, in order to ensure that the data used in the refund rerun was the most accurate available, as well as to ensure proper cost responsibility for the period prior to the dates covered by the Refund Proceeding, it planned to conduct preparatory adjustments and reruns of its settlements system, in which it would account for approximately 18 issues.
-These issues included, among others, correcting under-reported meter data, implementing the effect of settlements reached in several Good Faith Negotiations ("GFNs"), and implementing corrections relating to energy exchange transactions entered into with other control areas during the Refund Period.6
+On April 25, 2003, the ISO filed proposed Amendment No. 51 to the ISO Tariff.7 Therein, the ISO explained that, in order to ensure that the data used in the refund rerun was the most accurate available, as well as to ensure proper cost responsibility for the trade dates prior to the Refund Period, it planned to conduct preparatory adjustments and reruns of its settlements system, in which it would account for approximately 18 issues.
+These issues included, among others, correcting under-reported meter data, implementing the effect of settlements reached through the ADR procedures - in particular the initial phase known as Good Faith Negotiations ("GFN") - and implementing corrections relating to energy exchange transactions entered into with other control areas during the Refund Period.8